Building a Nonprofit Professional Development Program That Works

 Retention continues to be a big challenge, and internal mobility is an answer: Globally, 93% of organizations are concerned about employee retention, and their No. 1 initiative for improving it is “providing learning opportunities.”
 Employees who have made an internal move within their organization have a 75% of staying there after two years, whereas employees who haven’t only have a 56% chance of sticking around.

 To address this, nonprofit organizations can more closely tailor their nonprofit professional development programs to the goals and interests of nonprofit talent.
-Here are four ways you can make that happen.
+Read on for five ways to champion professional development at your nonprofit and keep your team ready for what’s next.

 1. Connect professional development opportunities to clear career goals

-According to the Workplace Learning Report, employees’ top motivation to learn at work is the desire to make progress toward their career goals, followed by the need to stay up to date in their fields.
+According to LinkedIn research, employees’ top motivations to learn at work in 2023 was the desire to make progress toward their career goals, followed by the need to stay up to date in their fields.
 Designing your professional development program around these motivations can encourage your nonprofit employees and volunteers to engage with it.

 Get to know your employees’ career goals and help them develop the professional skills they’ll need to achieve them.
 Pay special attention to how each employee’s current or aspirational roles are changing as the world of work evolves, and ensure your development programs are flexible enough to adapt.